asanetargoss/HardcoreAlchemy/README.md

 I highly recommend installing these plugins in your IDE:
 * Decompiler plugin: http://jd.benow.ca/ (Why: Required to view source code for all the mods in /libs, since most do not have dev builds (I may look into cross-compiling later))
 * Bytecode outline for Eclipse: http://andrei.gmxhome.de/bytecode/index.html (Why: Only if you need to coremod.
 It will help you understand the Java bytecode better.
 Do not trust the stack feature.)
+* Mod Coder Pack: http://www.modcoderpack.com/ (Why: Comes with the MCP mapping viewer, which is helpful for reflection, access transformers, and coremodding.)